mozilla-releng/scriptworker-scripts/README.md

 # Balrogscript

-A [scriptworker](https://github.com/mozilla-releng/scriptworker) script for pushing artifacts to s3 and submitting metadata to [balrog](https://wiki.mozilla.org/Balrog).
+A [scriptworker](https://github.com/mozilla-releng/scriptworker) script for submitting metadata to [balrog](https://wiki.mozilla.org/Balrog).

 ## Configuration
 Create a `config.json`, using `config_example.json` as a guide.